mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 Early in my career, my bar for approval of a code review was, "This code is as good as if I had written it myself."
 It only seemed sensible.
 My name was forever forged in the source history as the person who approved the change, so if I know of ways to make the code better than it is, why not fix them?

 The problem with this strategy is that people have a limited amount of patience.
 While your teammate might like the *idea* of making the changelist the best it can possibly be, they'll quickly grow frustrated if you make them go round after round of review, continually telling them that their code is not yet good enough.
-After my code review with Mallory, I decided the strain on the working relationship wasn't worth it, and set a new goal in my reviews: make the code about 10-20% better, or about the difference between two letter grades in school.
+After my code review with Mallory, I decided the strain on the working relationship wasn't worth it, and set a new goal in my reviews: make the code about 10-20% better - roughly the difference between two letter grades on a school paper.

 If a code review comes to you as a D, the only way you're getting it up to an A+ is if you go eight or more rounds of review.
 By the end of it, the author will hate you and will never want to send you a code review ever again.